-Last Thursday was the Fourth of July… our Independence Day.
-It’s a day when the United States commemorates its independence from tyranny, and extols freedom as the ultimate state to which we humans can aspire.
+Tomorrow is the Fourth of July… Independence Day.
+It’s a day when the United States commemorates its liberation from tyranny and extols freedom as the ultimate state to which we humans can aspire.
 And there’s no doubt that being free is a good thing.
 I wonder, though, if in our near-deification of freedom—which is tantamount to idolatry, really—we forget that, like all of God’s gifts (and make no mistake: freedom is God’s gift to humanity), our freedom is to be used for a purpose.
 We, like the seventy, have been granted power, authority and wings of freedom… to proclaim the nearness of the kingdom of God and help bring love and healing to a world in need of hope.

 “[W]hat is liberty without wisdom, and without virtue? [asked author and statesman Edmund Burke] “It is the greatest of all possible evils; for it is folly, vice, and madness, without tuition or restraint.”

-“There are two freedoms [said nineteenth-century Anglican priest and scholar Charles Kingsley] – the false, where a man is free to do what he likes; [and] the true, where he is freeto do what he ought.”
+“There are two freedoms [wrote nineteenth-century Anglican priest and scholar Charles Kingsley] – the false, where a man is free to do what he likes; [and] the true, where he is free to do what he ought.”

 “Freedom means the opportunity to be what we never thought we would be,” opined noted historian and head of the Library of Congress Daniel J. Boorstin.

 We can’t earn God’s gift of freedom.
 And, like grace, I’m pretty sure there’s nothing we could ever do to deserve it.
 It’s just a gift.
-It’s a gift that you were born in the richest and safest nation in the history of the planet, and that you have somehow landed—made your home… raised your family—in one of the sweetest, most comfortable and affordable regions of the country.
+It’s a gift that you and I were born in the richest and safest nation in the history of the planet, and that we’ve somehow landed—made our homes… perhaps raised our families—in one of the sweetest, most comfortable and affordable regions of the country.
 By the grace of God.
 Your career, your pension… What are you going to do with all of this unearned, undeserved largesse from your Creator?
 I hope you pay it forward.
-I hope you get up every morning thinking about new ways that you can be better…and then go forth into this community, to the places you work or shop or play, to do your part to “proclaim the nearness of the kingdom… and to heal.”
+I hope you get up every morning thinking about new ways that you can be better… and then go forth into this community, to the places you work or shop or play, to do your part to “proclaim the nearness of the kingdom… and to heal.”
 You’ve been given wings of freedom for this purpose, you know.
-And, perhaps, one day together with Jesus, we’ll stand and watch as Satan really does fall from heaven, “like a flash of lightning.”
-Not because of our puny efforts, but because of the power of the Spirit working within us, and through us, to help bring about God’s plan for the salvation of the world.
+And perhaps, one day, together with Jesus, we’ll stand and watch as Satan really doesfall from heaven, “like a flash of lightning.”
+Not because of our puny efforts, but because of the power of the Spirit working within us, and through us, to help bring about God’s plan for the salvation of this old world.
 To him be the glory.

 Nelson Mandela, Long Walk to Freedom: The Autobiography of Nelson Mandela (Boston: Back Bay Books, 1995), 404.